mbadolato/iTerm2-Color-Schemes/README.md

 The Doom One theme was based on [Emacs Doom default theme](https://github.com/hlissner/emacs-doom-themes)

 The Blueberry Banana, Blue Matrix, Cyberdyne, Laser, and Scarlet Protocol themes were created by [ReagentX](https://github.com/ReagentX)

+The BlueBerry Pie theme was created together by [murmurlilia](https://www.instagram.com/the.julias/) and [fitz123](https://github.com/fitz123)

 If there are other color schemes you'd like to see included, drop me a line!